aghArdeshir/aghardeshir.github.io/ideas/lottery.md

 ## Blockers / Unknowns

-- The last time I started working on it, based on research, the payment gateways (stripe, etc...) charged a lot of money (around 30%), which affects the outcome and mekes it faaaar less appealing.
+- The last time I started working on it, based on research, the payment gateways (stripe, etc...) charged a lot of money (around 30%), which affects the outcome and makes it far less appealing.
 ChatGPT said using SEPA would be less expensive, haven't looked into that yet.
 Maybe I can start small, limiting by the country (Netherlands) and then grow (Not even sure if that is zero-cost or cheap).
-Also ChatGPT said negotations are possilbe, for instance with stripe, adyen, etc... to charge less money.
+Also ChatGPT said negotiations are possible, for instance with stripe, Adyen, etc... to charge less money.
 - There is possibly a huge huge huge deal of legal stuff to know: Lottery regulations, taxing, etc... .
 Those need to be figured out and dealt with as well.
 - How can I prove the code deployed and functioning in the production, is the same open source code people see in the repo?